grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How it **works**:

-- Cortex ingesters are a stateful service
+- Mimir ingesters are a stateful service
 - Having 2+ ingesters `OOMKilled` may cause a cluster outage
 - Ingester memory baseline usage is primarily influenced by memory allocated by the process (mostly go heap) and mmap-ed files (used by TSDB)
 - Ingester memory short spikes are primarily influenced by queries and TSDB head compaction into new blocks (occurring every 2h)